How to Support Expectant and Birth Mothers Throughout an Adoption

 Before she gave birth, Harmon was terrified she would come home from the hospital and break down.
 But after she relinquished her daughter, she felt relieved, especially because she received constant updates from the adoptive parents.

 Feeling relieved is not uncommon for birth mothers after an adoption.
-In a four-year longitudinal study analyzing the well-being of birth parents in the adoption process (PDF, 477 KB), researchers found it was more common for birth mothers to experience relief than sadness after an adoption.
+In a four-year longitudinal study analyzing the well-being of birth parents in the adoption process (PDF, 2.4 MB), researchers found it was more common for birth mothers to experience relief than sadness after an adoption.
 For Harmon, relief came from knowing her daughter was in safe, caring hands and would have more opportunities in life.

 But every birth mother’s experience is different, and healing is not linear.
 Dr. Madden encountered birth mothers who experienced grief and loss years after the adoption, even if they were fine in the immediate aftermath.